 History and Milestones

-2015 Instructor Terry Wilson received his ANSI Certification.
+2015 Keith Vitale is promoted to Training Director.
+Instructor Terry Wilson received his ANSI Certification.
 Carol Stream facility is upgraded and a standard curriculum is established.

 2009 The Chicago Training Facility is built to accommodate our Chicago and Cook County-based membership.